Peng Shuai: 2011–2012: Singles career-high No. 14

 At the 2011 Auckland Open, Peng caused a big upset by defeating No. 3 seed Kuznetsova in the second round.
-At the Australian Open, she defeated Kateryna Bondarenko, Jelena Janković, and Ayumi Morita to reach the fourth round of a Grand Slam for the first time in her career, before losing to Agnieszka Radwańska.
+At the Australian Open, she defeated Kateryna Bondarenko, Jelena Janković, and Ayumi Morita to reach the fourth round of a major for the first time in her career, before losing to Agnieszka Radwańska.
 Her ranking rose to No. 40.
 In the third round of the Indian Wells Open, she defeated No. 7 seed Li Na for the first time in her career.
 Peng reached the semifinals at the Family Circle Cup in Charleston, rising to a new career high of 29 in the world rankings.
 Peng also won the doubles title alongside Zheng Jie at the Italian Open.

 Peng reached the finals at the Brussels Open but fell to world No. 1, Caroline Wozniacki.
 At the French Open, Peng retired due to illness in the third round.
 At Wimbledon, she reached the round of 16 before losing to the fifth seed and eventual runner-up Maria Sharapova.
 Posting good results at Cincinnati, Peng reached her career-high ranking of world No. 14.
 After withdrawing due to an injury from the US Open Series, she reached the round of 16 at the US Open before losing to Flavia Pennetta.

-At both the 2012 Australian Open and the Dubai Tennis Championships, Peng fell in the second round.
+At both the 2012 Australian Open and the Dubai Championships, Peng fell in the second round.
 She took a month's break after her Malaysian Open and returned to play in the Madrid Open.
 However, she lost in early rounds in Madrid, Rome, and Brussels.
 At the Wimbledon Championships, she defeated Sandra Zaniewska, Ayumi Morita and Arantxa Rus to reach her second consecutive round of 16 before losing to Maria Kirilenko.
 At the 2012 Summer Olympics, Peng reached the second round in the women's singles and the quarterfinals in the women's doubles, partnering with Zheng Jie.